apivis/remarkable-basil/content/posts/what-is-rodened.md

 ## Version control

-In the Rodened cloud editor, we are using the project setting as default.
+In the Apivis cloud editor, we are using the project setting as default.
 The flows created are backed by a Git repository, meaning all of the files are fully version controlled and allow developers to use familiar workflows to collaborate with others.

 ## Frontend